IPO bandwagon getting bigger and bigger; Aug sees 23 filings so far | Business

 Other mid-sized IPOs include the Kochi-based automobile retailer Popular Vehicles & Services which last week filed for a Rs 700-crore issue; beauty care & wellness firm VLCC; Sapphire Foods which operates all the Yum Brands outlets in the country like KFC, Pizza Hut and Taco Bell; Go Fashion India (Go Colors); Fusion Microfinance; and the payment solutions provider AGS Transact Technologies which filed a Rs 800-crore issue on Friday.

-And the biggest day for the street was August 4, when four companies--Krsnaa Diagnostics (Rs 1,213 crore), Windlas Biotech (Rs 401 crore in fresh issue and the rest in OFS), Devyani International, which is the largest franchisee of Pizza Hut, KFC and Costa Coffee in the country (Rs 1,838-crore), and Exxaro Tiles that manufactures vitrified tiles (Rs 161-crore) -- filed for IPOs.
+And the biggest day for the street was August 4, when four companies--Krsnaa Diagnostics (Rs 1,213 crore), Windlas Biotech (Rs 401 crore in fresh issue and the rest in OFS), Devyani International, which is the largest franchisee of Pizza Hut, KFC and Costa Coffee in the country (Rs 1,838-crore), and Exxaro Tiles that manufactures vitrified tiles (Rs 161-crore) -- launched their IPOs.

 The companies are buoyed by bumper listings of Clean Science & Technology, GR Infraprojects, Zomato (which was the biggest issue so far this year with Rs 9,300 crore issue) and Tatva Chintan Pharma Chem.